 The use of a Last Will is more common than a Trust.
-A will is subject to probate but probate is simple and inexpensive.
-In fact, in most family consultations I recommend that clients sign a Last Will rather with or without a testamentary trust contained within the will rather than having a Revocable Living Trust done.
-In Florida everyone pushes the use of trusts but in New Jersey they may not be the best tool for your estate planning goals.
+A will is subject to probate but probate in New Jersey is simple and inexpensive.
+In fact, with most family consultations, I recommend clients sign a Last Will with or without a testamentary trust contained within the will rather than having a Revocable Living Trust done.
+In Florida, everyone pushes the use of trusts but in New Jersey they may not be the best tool for your estate planning goals.

 One common reason for setting up a trust, rather than a will, is to avoid court proceedings, known as probate.

-Wills must be filed with the Surrogate’s office to be probated, meaning they become public documents.
-Probate proceedings can be costly and time-consuming, sometimes taking as long as a couple years, if there is a will contest by contentious family members.
+So why do some attorneys and accountants push trusts over a Last Will?
+Probate proceedings can sometimes be costly and time-consuming, taking as long as a couple years, if there is a will contest by contentious family members.

-Administrative fees and commissions come out of the estate and can cost between 1% and 5% of the estate.
+Administrative fees and commissions can cost between 1% and 5% of the estate.
 Then there is the State of New Jersey to deal with if an inheritance or death tax return is to be filed.
-The New Jersey Division of Taxation is a nightmare to deal with and audits and close examination frequently demanded.
+The New Jersey Division of Taxation is a nightmare and audits are frequently demanded.

-With a trust, your assets are simply transferred to the designated trustee (or trustees) upon your death.
-A brief “pour-over will” usually declares that any remaining assets not owned by the trust be transferred into the trust upon your death.
+With a trust, your assets are legally transferred to the designated trustee (or trustees) either before or after your death.
+A brief “pour-over will” usually declares that any assets not owned by the trust at time of death be transferred into the trust upon your death.

-You can also set up a “trust within a trust” or a trust within a will, usually for a single or multiple beneficiaries.
-Upon your passing, the executor you name carries out the instructions of the will.
-A trustee plays a similar role, but usually for a much longer time- typically until all assets are distributed from the trust to the beneficiaries.
-A trustee is also usually given some discretionary authority over if and when distributions can be made to beneficiaries.
+You can also set up a “trust within a trust” or a trust within a will, usually for one (1) or multiple beneficiaries.
+Upon your passing, the executor of your estate carries out the instructions of the will and transfers estate assets to the trust.
+The trustee plays a similar role, but usually for a much longer time- typically until all assets are distributed to the beneficiaries.
+A trustee is also usually given discretionary authority over when and if distributions can be made to beneficiaries.